df478/alacrity-website/docs/run-locally.md

 #### Setup

-Do not run `alacrity-cli serversetup`.
+Do not run `alacrity serversetup`.
 Instead, go to http://alacran.alacran.localhost:3000 and manually set root domain to `alacran.localhost`.
 DO NOT enable/force HTTPS.
 Obviously, you cannot enable HTTPS on your local domain (alacran.localhost).

-Once you set your root domain as `alacran.localhost`, use `alacrity-cli login` and enter `http://alacran.alacran.localhost` as your alacran URL and `alacran42` as your default password.
+Once you set your root domain as `alacran.localhost`, use `alacrity login` and enter `http://alacran.alacran.localhost` as your alacran URL and `alacran42` as your default password.

 > However, if you want to access your AlaCrity instance from another device on your LAN, you can set the root domain to `alacran.LOCAL_IP.sslip.io` (for example `alacran.192.168.1.2.sslip.io`).